Manual Handling Training

 The Health and Safety Authority of Ireland (HSA) advises that Manual Handling Training should be provided to employees in the workplace and this training should only be delivered by an instructor who has successfully completed a FETAC Level 6 training course.
 This course needs to cover Safety, Health and Welfare at Work Regulations on manual handling in the workplace; in addition to the the employer and employee responsibilities with regard to manual handling.

-Clive Kelly Safety offers FETAC Level 6 Manual Handling training in Dublin, Clare, Limerick, Galway, Tipperary and the surrounding regions.
+Clive Kelly Safety offers FETAC Level 6 Manual Handling training throughout the country.
 The course covers Legislation, Manual Handling Risk Assessment, Basic Anatomy, Human factors and Ergonomics and Skills for trainees.

 This is a FETAC level 6 training course.
 Candidates who successfully complete the course will receive FETAC certification which is valid for 3 years.
 The Certificates awarded will certify the participant’s successful completion of the written & practical assessment modules.

-The training duration of the course is up to 3 hours and a maximum of 12-14 candidates can be catered for on each course.
+The training duration of the course is up to 2 to 2.5 hours and a maximum of 12 candidates can be catered for on each course.

 The course is suitable for any person whose work puts them at risk of Musculoskeletal Disorders (MSDs).